nabeelxy/web-security-agents/l01_0_basic_agent_adk/README.md

 # First Basic Agent
 The goal is to create a very simple agent using Google ADK and then use adk web.

+There are in fact 4 ways to run an agent:
+- CLI (adk run)
+- Web UI (adk web)
+- API Server (adk api_server)
+- API (Python)

+For initial development adk web is an excellent environment as it provides session memory and tracing out of the box.
+Once you have validated your implementation, you may want to use the API to make it hands off.

 ## Getting the API key
 In order to use Google ADK with your personal account, we need an API key.
 Go to aistudio.google.com and create your key.